Master Git Commands

 git reset --soft HEAD~1

-Undo the last commit but keep the changes staged.
+Undo the last commit but keep the changes staged for recommitting.

 git reset --hard HEAD~1

-DANGEROUS: Discard the last commit and all changes in the working directory.
-Use with caution.
+DANGEROUS: Discard the last commit and all changes.
+Use with extreme caution!

 git revert <commit-hash>

-Create a new commit that undoes the changes of a previous commit, safely preserving history.
+Create a new commit that undoes the changes of a previous commit safely.

 git log